gupta-0603/heart-disease-predictor/README.md

 ## 📦 Dependencies

 ```
-streamlit==1.x
-scikit-learn==1.x
-pandas==2.x
-numpy==1.x
-joblib==1.x
-matplotlib==3.x
-plotly==5.x
+streamlit
+scikit-learn
+pandas
+numpy
+joblib
+matplotlib
+plotly
 ```

 ---

 ## ⚠️ Limitations

+- **KNN performance ceiling:** Random Forest and SVM both outperform KNN by ~2% F1 on this dataset.
+The next version would swap in Random Forest as the deployed model.
+- **No feature importance from KNN:** KNN is instance-based and cannot rank feature contributions natively.
+The RF-based importance analysis is a workaround, not a native explanation.
 - **Dataset size:** 918 patients is sufficient for a proof-of-concept but small for clinical use
 - **No external validation:** Model has not been tested on out-of-sample hospital data
-- **Not a medical device:** This tool is for educational and portfolio purposes only — it should not be used to make real clinical decisions
+- **Not a medical device:** This tool is for educational and portfolio purposes only
 - **Selection bias:** The dataset combines multiple legacy studies with inconsistent collection protocols
-- **No calibration:** `predict_proba` outputs are not calibrated probabilities; they should not be interpreted as clinical risk percentages
+- **No calibration:** `predict_proba` outputs are not calibrated probabilities and should not be interpreted as clinical risk percentages

 ---

 ## 🔮 What I'd Do With More Time

+- **Replace KNN with Random Forest** — the comparison clearly shows RF wins on F1 and overall balance; the deployment model should reflect this
-- Cross-validation (k-fold) instead of a single train/test split for more reliable evaluation
+- Cross-validation (k-fold) instead of a single train/test split
+- SHAP values for per-prediction explainability on the deployed model
-- Probability calibration (Platt scaling or isotonic regression) so confidence scores are meaningful
+- Probability calibration (Platt scaling) so confidence scores are meaningful
-- SHAP values for per-prediction explainability
 - Larger, more recent dataset (e.g. UK Biobank or MIMIC-IV)
 - Docker containerisation for reproducible deployment